Bulk Operations using Entity Framework Core Extension

 context.BulkInsert(newStudents);

-// Display all Students who are belongs to CSE Branch
+// Display all students belonging to the CSE branch

 Console.ReadKey();